Is time travel possible? Short answer: Yes, and you're doing it right now — hurtling into the future at the impressive rate of one second per second.

 "The whole thing is very hypothetical at this point," Stephen Hsu, a professor of theoretical physics at the University of Oregon, told Space.com sister site Live Science (opens in new tab).
 "No one thinks we're going to find a wormhole anytime soon."

 Primordial wormholes are predicted to be just 10^-34 inches (10^-33 centimeters) at the tunnel's "mouth".
 Previously, they were expected to be too unstable for anything to be able to travel through them.
-However, a new study claims that this is not the case, Live Science reported (opens in new tab).
+However, a study claims that this is not the case, Live Science reported (opens in new tab).

-The new theory, which suggests that wormholes could work as viable space-time shortcuts, was described by physicist Pascal Koiran.
+The theory, which suggests that wormholes could work as viable space-time shortcuts, was described by physicist Pascal Koiran.
 As part of the study, Koiran used the Eddington-Finkelstein metric, as opposed to the Schwarzschild metric which has been used in the majority of previous analyses.

 In the past, the path of a particle could not be traced through a hypothetical wormhole.
 However, using the Eddington-Finkelstein metric, the physicist was able to achieve just that.

 Koiran’s paper was described in October 2021, in the preprint database arXiv (opens in new tab), before being published in the Journal of Modern Physics D.(opens in new tab)